jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - When the target variable is scaled, the model’s predictions need to be transformed back to the original scale
     - Instead of manually applying the inverse transformation, you can use 'TransformedTargetRegressor' to handle this automatically
 - write a custom class to make my custom transformer to be trainable, learn some parameters in the 'fit()' method and using them later in the 'transform()' method
+- pipeline helps data transformation steps to be executed in the right order
+    - support indexing (how can this be useful?)